Therapy for Trauma

 Physical symptoms such as tension, fatigue, or pain

-Because these responses become automatic, they can feel frustrating or mysterious over time.
+Because these responses can become automatic, they may feel frustrating, confusing, or hard to explain.

 Neurodivergence and Trauma